shoptimax/oxidjson/README.md

 The OXID module also creates two new user groups "OXJSON Full" and "OXJSON Read-only", so you can assign users to these groups which then can use the JSON interface with full (CRUD with POST, PUT, DELETE) access or read-only access (only GET allowed).

-Copy "app/", "oxrest/" and the other files to your shop root directory.
+Copy "app/", "modules/", "oxrest/" and the other files to your shop root directory.

+Activate the module in the shop backend.
+The module only adds two new groups to the oxgroups table ("oxjsonro" and "oxjsonfull").
+Assign shop users to the new groups as required so they can login via the interface.

 In the root directory of the shop, execute `INSTALL-TONIC.sh`